 Principle 5: the effective abolishing of child labour; and,

 Principle 6: the elimination of discrimination in respect of employment and occupation a.
 Assessment, Policy and Goals on Labour standards

-TrustWorks fosters inclusiveness internally by bringing together individuals with diverse nationalities, cultures, thinking styles and expertise who work collaboratively to address clients' needs and to achieve personal and professional development aspirations.
 Mutual respect, integrity and trust are key values of interaction among the people within the TrustWorks network.